British Values statement for Ovingham CE First School

 The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated in 2014.

 Here at Ovingham CE First School, these values are regularly reinforced.
-They fit well within the ethos and aims of our Church of England school.
+They fit well within the ethos and aims of our Church of England school and our work is recorded in our class "Everything Else" books.

 Recognising its historic foundation, the school will preserve and develop its religious character in accordance with the principles of the Church of England and in partnership with the Church at parish and diocesan level.